Spotted lanternfly (SLF) is an invasive species native to China, India, and Vietnam.

 One dead insect found in Delaware County, New York, in 2017.

-In New York (2018) SLF adults or egg masses were found in Albany, Chemung, Monroe, Suffolk and Yates Counties, as well as Brooklyn and Manhattan– all thought to be hitchhikers.
+In New York (2018) SLF adults or egg masses were found in Albany, Chemung, Monroe, Suffolk, Westchester, and Yates Counties, as well as Brooklyn and Manhattan– all thought to be hitchhikers.
 No infestations reported at this time.

-Funding by New York State Department of Agriculture & Markets, and the Northeast IPM Center.
+Funding by New York State Department of Agriculture & Markets, and the Northeastern IPM Center.